phyomauk/ansible-lab/README.md

 Ansible will configure the web servers, the database, and the load balancer on their respective containers.

 # Testing the App
-Once the app is running, verify that the Flask web app is responding and able to query the database.
+Once the app is up and running, verify that the Flask web app is responding and able to query the database.

 Open your browser and navigate to:<br />
 1.